Home

 Welcome to Monticello School District!

-The Monticello School District has a proud history of excellent programming and a constant dedication to meeting the needs of each student that walks through our doors.
+The Monticello School District has a proud history of excellent programming and a constant dedication to meeting the needs of every student who walks through our doors.
 The district has embraced and rallied around the mantra of “Every Kid, Every Day.”
-Students in Monticello are given every opportunity to succeed, thanks to talented and committed teachers and staff, top-notch technology, and a supportive, education oriented community.
+Students in Monticello are given every opportunity to succeed, thanks to talented and committed teachers and staff, top-notch technology, and a supportive, education-oriented community.

-At Monticello Public Schools, we believe in whole child education and on investing in our youth not just with textbooks but with time, attention, and passion.
-We invite you to explore Monticello Public Schools, both via our website and/or a scheduled tour, to learn more about how our district can meet the educational needs of your family.
+At Monticello Public Schools, we believe in educating the whole child and in investing in our youth not just with textbooks, but with time, attention, and passion.
+We invite you to explore Monticello Public Schools—either through our website or by scheduling a tour—to learn more about how our district can meet the educational needs of your family.

 District Office Hours